 In 2017 he joined the MRI Biophysics group of Profs.
 Els Fieremans and Dmitry Novikov in New York University School of Medicine, to study human and mouse brain microstructure using X-ray scattering and diffusion MRI.

-His research concerning brain imaging using X-ray scattering has been and is being supported by the Swiss National Science Foundation.
+His research on myelin in mouse and human brain using X-ray scattering has been supported twice by the Swiss National Science Foundation.

 Professor of Radiology (Radiological Sciences Lab) and, by courtesy, of Psychology and of Electrical Engineering

 Current Research and Scholarly InterestsMy present research is devoted to the advancement of functional magnetic resonance imaging sciences for applications in basic understanding of the brain in health and disease.
 We collaborate closely with departmental clinicians and with others in the school of medicine, humanities, and the engineering sciences.

 Stanford Medicine Professor of Radiology and Biomedical Imaging

 Current Research and Scholarly InterestsMy primary focus is application of new MR imaging technology to musculoskeletal problems.
 Current projects include: Rapid MRI for Osteoarthritis, Weight-bearing cartilage imaging with MRI, and MRI-based models of muscle.
 We are studying the application of new MR imaging techniques such as rapid imaging, real-time imaging, and short echo time imaging to learn more about biomechanics and pathology of bones and joints.
 I am also interested in functional imaging approaches using PET-MRI.